Nekith/SchoolJammers/README.md

 ## How To Play

-It's a lite Windjammers-like game.
+It's a Windjammers-like game.

-Two kids play with a frisbee in a volley-ball/handball mix.
+Kids play with a frisbee in a volley-ball/handball mix.
 Something like that.

 There's a simple CPU mode but it's a game meant to be played against another human.